vinaya563/PedalConnect/README.md

 8) Build Your Project:
 9) Push your changes to GitHub, including build files.
 10) Visit the provided GitHub Pages URL to check if your site is live.

+### The URL link where the project is live is as follows: